Federal inmate escapes from custody in Brooklyn

 He was last seen just before 4:30 p.m.
 Wednesday in front of 170 26th Street.

-The prisoner, in his 20s, was last seen wearing all black and was handcuffed in the front.
+The 19-year-old prisoner was last seen wearing all black and was handcuffed in the front.

 ALSO READ | Eyewitness News studio windows smashed in vandalism incident